 It would be difficult to imagine a single experiment that could shed information on all the different spatial and time scales involved in antigen presentation.
-Similarly, constructing and validating a model encompassing all these events present unique challenges.
+Similarly, constructing and validating a model encompassing all of these events presents unique challenges.
 The approach we describe below is to build models at each of the different scales and then develop methods to link them together.
-For each of the biological scales represented in Fig. 1, different statistical, mathematical, or algorithmic models have been developed (Table 1 panel B).
+For each of the biological scales represented in Fig. 1, different statistical, mathematical, or algorithmic models have been developed (Table 1B).

-At each scale, a decision needs to be made regarding the appropriate type of model to construct.
+At each scale a decision needs to be made regarding the appropriate type of model to construct.
 Statistical models can be used for uncovering trends when large data sets are available.
-Here, an understanding of mechanisms is not necessary; rather, mechanisms may be inferred from the results of the analysis.
+Here an understanding of mechanisms is not necessary; rather, mechanisms may be inferred from the results of the analysis.
 Mathematical models involve equations to describe biological events, and these may be solved analytically or numerically.
 Algorithmic models are implemented on the computer as a detailed sequence of rules.
 Hybrid models are also possible.
-Several excellent texts are available that describe the use of each of these models in biology, particularly mathematical models (85-91).
-A limited number of texts are also available describing the biological applications of statistical models (92-94) as well as algorithmic models (89, 95).
+Several excellent texts are available that describe the use of each of these models in biology, particularly mathematical models (82, 83, 84, 85, 86, 87, 88).
+A limited number of texts are also available describing the biological applications of statistical models (89-91) as well as algorithmic models (86, 92).

 Models may be categorized in one of several ways.
 First, models may be continuous or discrete.
-Continuous models treat entities not as individuals but as an averaged population or concentration, e.g. the concentration of a cytokine might vary continuously from 1 to 5 nM within an LN.
-Discrete models treat entities as individuals, e.g. a single cell could be tracked as it moves through an LN.
-Second, models may be stochastic or deterministic.
-Stochastic models have random events that affect the outcome, e.g. a cell may move to the right or to the left with equal probability.
+Continuous models treat entities not as individuals but as an averaged population or concentration; e.g. the concentration of a cytokine might vary continuously from 1 nM to 5 nM within a LN.
+Discrete models treat entities as individuals; e.g. a single cell could be tracked as it moves through a LN.
+Secondly, models may be stochastic or deterministic.
+Stochastic models have random events that affect the outcome; e.g. a cell may move to the right or to the left with equal probability.
 Each individual simulation will give a slightly different result.
 The results of multiple simulations can be averaged and standard errors obtained.
-Deterministic models, in contrast, yield the same result each time they are solved or simulated, capturing for example an average behavior of a molecular or cell population rather than particular outcomes.
+Deterministic models, on the other hand, yield the same result each time they are solved or simulated, capturing for example an average behavior of a molecular or cell population rather than particular outcomes.

-Ultimately, the choice of modeling approach depends on considerations of the biological scale of interest - its spatial and time scales, the questions to be posed, whether tracking individual entities is important, etc.-as well as practical considerations such as available computing resources.
-In some cases, new insights may be found by using multiple approaches to a single problem (96).
+Ultimately the choice of modeling approach depends on considerations of the biological scale of interest-its spatial and time scales, the questions to be posed, whether tracking individual entities is important, etc.-as well as practical considerations such as available computing resources.
+In some cases new insights may be found by using multiple approaches to a single problem (93).